-The Biostatistics in Practice project offers the student an opportunity to acquire and demonstrate proficiency in statistical collaboration and data analysis.
+The Biostatistics in Practice (BIP) project is required for both the MS and PhD degrees.
+It offers the student an opportunity to acquire and demonstrate proficiency in statistical collaboration, data analysis and scientific writing.
+Students typically start their BIP project in the summer prior to the start of their second year and must submit the final written report by April 15th the next year.
 The project is defined by several elements: A scientific question or hypothesis arising in medical research; the statistical methodology needed to address the question; the development of a study design and/or analysis of a relevant data set; and a summary of the results of these analysis.
 In most cases, a collaborating medical scientist provides the research question and the data.
 The student, under the supervision of a biostatistics faculty member, identifies the appropriate statistical methods and conducts the analysis.
 The analysis should be sufficiently extensive and detailed to support a manuscript publishable in the medical literature.

 The project consists of two parts.
 The first is a written report including: a description of the research question; background and significance; a description of the statistical methods applied; the results of the analysis; and summary of the major findings and conclusions.
-The written report should describe the study in a format suitable for publication in a scientific journal.
+The written report should be at the level of a completed manuscript that includes Introduction, Methods, Results, Discussion, Literature cited etc. Each BIP project will be supervised by one Biostatistics program faculty member, a secondary subject area advisor, and will also be evaluated by another Biostatistics program faculty member (faculty reader) who will be chosen by the primary Biostatistics faculty mentor.
+The student must provide the faculty readers their report by March 14th to get feedback.
 Students may use this Biostatistics in Practice project write-up as their MS thesis.
-The second part is a short (15 minute) oral presentation of the project to the biostatistics faculty and students.
+The second part of the project is a short (20 minute) oral presentation of the project to the biostatistics faculty and students.